nhs-r-community/git_training/guides/introduction_to_git.md

 ![](../images/terminal.png)

-# General: How to submit a pull request
+# How to: Submit a pull request

 **Pull request (PR)** is the application you submit on the GitHub repository, to announce to other collaborators working on the repository that you have a new change ready to be merged/part of the main build, the main branch of the repository.
 Then, either your collaborators or someone you assign will review the change and the branch you have been working on to determine whether the change is ready to be merged with the main branch.
 The equivalent term for GitLab users is Merge Request (MR).